 What Happens Next?

 Your spouse has come to you and said they would like a divorce.
 Having a period of shock is normal.
 You may not know what to do.
 Some people break down; others pretend like it never happened.
 There are a few ways it can progress:

 Option 1: Your spouse may formally file a petition for divorce.
 After this, they may serve you with court papers that show you that the process has begun to move forward.
 You can either respond or choose to ignore it.
 However, if you ignore it, your spouse can move forward with a default divorce.
 Unless you are working together in mediation, we don’t recommend that option.

 Option 2: Your spouse may not file anything formally for a while, but may start to act as if it is happening.
 They may move out or begin to talk about how to separate.
 They may ask how you two can work together to make it a smooth transition.

 Option 3: You can take control and look at how to separate peacefully.
-Call a mediation firm (like SDFMC) to make an appointment.
-You both can come in, talk over what is going on, and how to create an agreement that works for both of you.
+Contact a mediation firm (like West Coast Family Mediation Center) to make an appointment.
+We will help you both talk over what is going on and how to create an agreement that works for both of you.